Description of Data Releases

-The Y-code for the reprocessed GLA products is incremented to level 6 (633) given the Release-33 changes in POD and PAD.
+The Y-Code for the GLA Atmospheric Products was incremented to level 6 (633) given the Release-33 changes in the POD and PAD.
 Refer to the YXX Release Numbers Web page for more information about the release number convention.

 Note: Use caution when comparing different versions or releases of GLAS data.

 Notable changes to the data in Release-33 are summarized on this page.
 For more detailed information, see the following: